emberjs-addons/ember-touch/README.md

 Ember Touch lays the groundwork for a comprehensive touch and gesture system that sits on top of [EmberJS](https://github.com/emberjs/ember.js).

-Along with providing support for custom gesture recognizers, Ember Touch ships with some pre-built gestures: Pinch, Pan, Tap, TouchHold and Press.

 # Usage

 1. Import the project.

-  - You can execute _rake dist_ command to build ember-touch.js in the dist folder to be imported.
+  - You can execute _rake dist_ command to build ember-touch.js in the dist folder and being imported in your project.

   - Or clone the project to your Ember App and use your build tools ( ex: rake-pipeline ).